Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Place selection

 Whenever the BFS candidate traversal reaches a new level in the \emph{complete candidate tree}, we revisit the potential places queue $Q$ and re-evaluate its places using the classification functions before proceeding with the traversal {of more complex places.
-This makes sense to promote simplicity in particular together with the delta adaption functions proposed in Section}~\ref{sec:fm:strategies},{ which give preference to places less complex than indicated by the current tree level.} After reaching the lowest tree level, the approach can either terminate immediately, or iterate over the potential places queue while artificially increasing the tree depth {$d^+$} times.
-This can be relevant for delta adaption functions {depending on place complexity}, as exemplified in Section~\ref{sec:fm:strategies}. {Here, the artificial tree depth allows for increased leniency also for the most complex places evaluated.}
+This makes sense to promote simplicity in particular together with the sigmoid delta adaption function proposed in Section}~\ref{sec:fm:strategies}, which gives preference to places less complex than indicated by the current tree level.
+After reaching the lowest tree level, the approach continues to iterate over the potential places queue repeatedly {$d^+$} times.
+This can be relevant for delta adaption functions {depending on place complexity and current tree depth}, as exemplified in Section~\ref{sec:fm:strategies}: with each iteration the current tree depth parameter of the adaption functions is incremented (hence the term \emph{artificial tree depth}) allowing for gradually increased leniency also for the most complex places evaluated.

 Finally, the resulting Petri net $N=(A, P)$ may contain dead parts: activities which occur only in the subset of log traces that are no longer replayable by $N$ are not guaranteed to be executable at all.
 Therefore, as a final step, we detect and remove all activities that do not occur in $\pFit_L(P)$ together with their connected arcs.
 Before returning this Petri net as final output, the eST-Miner framework removes implicit places, and merges self-looping places when applicable (see Section~\ref{sec:fm:framework}).